-Session 1: The Fragmentation of the Gospel Session 2: Building on One Foundation: The Traditions Session 3: Divisions in their Community Life Session 4: Divisions in their Community Gatherings Session 5: Back to the Gospel Foundations Session 6: Use in Life and Ministry
+Session 1: The Fragmentation of the Gospel

+Session 2: Building on One Foundation: The Traditions

-BOOK 5 The Corinthian Letters
+Session 3: Divisions in their Community Life

+Session 4: Divisions in their Community Gatherings

+Session 5: Back to the Gospel Foundations

+Session 6: Use in Life and Ministry

-Progressing the Gospel Through Multiplying Churches
+Book 5: The Corinthian Letters: Progressing the Gospel Through Multiplying Churches

-BY JEFF REED
+Session 1: The Pressure of Leading Church Networks

-and Fears Within the Gospel
+Session 2: The Ministry of the Gospel: Conflicts Without and Fears Within

-- Book 5: The Corinthian Letters: Progressing the Gospel Through Multiplying Churches - Session 1: The Pressure of Leading Church Networks Session 2: The Ministry of the Gospel: Conflicts Without - Session 3: Sacrificing Network to Network for Progress of - Session 4: The Importance of Apostolic Teams Session 5: The Appeal to the Corinthian Churches Session 6: Use in Life and Ministry

-Issue: The role of conflict in establishing churches in the gospel

-Questions
+Session 3: Sacrificing Network to Network for the Progress of the Gospel

+Session 4: The Importance of Apostolic Teams

+Session 5: The Appeal to the Corinthian Churches

+Session 6: Use in Life and Ministry

-- 1. In what sense is the gospel foundational to our unity in the churches?
+- 1. In what sense is the gospel foundational to the unity in our churches?
 What role does it play in helping us reason through issues that can so easily divide us? - 2.
 What sorts of issues divide our churches today?
 How are they similar to the Corinthians' issues? - 3.
 How do you view conflicts in the church?
 Are conflicts good?
 Are they inevitable? - 4.
 What role do conflicts play in the progress of the gospel? in establishing churches in the gospel?